-For this type of network, you need to assign different Sub-networks separate subnetwork addresses.
-Normally you set the 415U Base station as an IP Router, and configure the Base Network on one subnetwork, and all remote devices on another subnetwork.
+For this type of network, you need to assign different separate subnetwork addresses to each Sub-network.
+Normally you set the 215U Base station as an IP Router, and configure the Base Network on one subnetwork, and all remote devices on another subnetwork.
 A typical installation could use the following assignment.